jaileon/DEVWKS-1671/README.md

 ```
 ### POSTMAN

-I've also included a POSTMAN environment and collection in the `postman` folder or on thefollowing link:
+I've also included a POSTMAN collection as json file or link to import it.

 	https://www.getpostman.com/collections/a15b3e29d99f54a56d86